micheleguderzo/micheleguderzo/README.md

 ## 💡 A bit more about me

-In my free time, I enjoy watching anime and reading manga — they inspire both my creativity and my approach to problem-solving.
+In my free time, I enjoy watching anime and reading manga — not only do they inspire my creativity and problem-solving approach, but they’ve also played a meaningful role in my personal growth and self-reflection.
+I'm also passionate about technology and finance, and I love staying up to date with trends, tools, and ideas in both fields.
-I believe curiosity and passion go hand in hand, and I'm always looking for new ways to connect my personal interests with professional growth.
+I believe that curiosity and passion go hand in hand, and I'm always looking for new ways to connect my personal interests with professional growth.

 ## 📬 How to reach me